7 Surprising Conditions You Can Treat with Acupuncture

 Lumiere says acupuncture increases blood flow and circulation, making it a great treatment option for areas of the body that aren’t getting enough blood flow, such as those impacted by symptoms of stroke.
 Impacted areas include an injured part of the brain or an affected limb.
 Acupuncturists use electro-acupuncture for stroke rehabilitation.
 In this treatment, a mild level of electrical stimulation triggers the muscles to contract and engages the nervous system.

 Acupuncture benefits include relaxation, making it really helpful for treating sleep disturbances, including insomnia.
 A 2013 study found that acupuncture worked better than prescription sleep drugs to improve sleep quality as well as daytime functioning in people with insomnia.
 According to Lumiere, one of the ways acupuncture helps people fall or stay asleep is by easing anxiety.
-"Somebody might have trouble getting to sleep, they might wake up in the middle of the night, they might wake up too early," says Lumiere.
+“Somebody might have trouble getting to sleep, they might wake up in the middle of the night, they might wake up too early,” says Lumiere.
 Acupuncture can improve all three habits.
-Read more about how exactly acupuncture works its magic in the body.